zakiramadan/-LAB-1-LAB-2-/Readme.md

-# Panduan Menghitung One-way Hashes Menggunakan HashCalc
+# [LAB 1] Calculating One Way Hashes using HashCalc

 ## Pendahuluan